 La Petite Academy, Inc. doles out the lowest salaries in town — median pay is $22K — not to mention workers can only make as much as $31K and scope of pay is rather limited.
 The Learning Experience, The Learning Care Group, Inc., and Childtime Learning Center are a few other employers known for handing out relatively lightweight salaries ($22K, $23K, and $23K respectively).

 Popular Skills for Preschool Teacher, (but not Special Education)

-Survey takers working as Preschool Teachers report using a large range of professional skills.
-Most notably, facility with Strategic Planning, Teaching, and early childhood education are correlated to pay that is significantly above average, leading to increases of 38 percent, 15 percent, and 10 percent, respectively.
+Survey respondents exploit a significant toolbox of skills in their work.
+Most notably, facility with Strategic Planning, Teaching, and early childhood education are correlated to pay that is significantly above average, leading to increases of 37 percent, 15 percent, and 9 percent, respectively.
 Skills that seem to negatively impact pay include CDA, patience, and Team Leadership also typically command lower compensation.
 Most people experienced in Childhood Education are similarly competent in Activities for Children.